maximshigaev/maxim-shigaev-dd-training/README.md

 and run `npm i` in order to install all necessary dependencies via NPM.
 Then run `npm run build` to create an optimized production build or `npm run start` to create a build with source maps.
 Both commands will open this project in your browser.

+## Fifth task

+### Requirements specification
+- To add cross-browser compatibility to the project.
+- To support any modern browser as well as Internet Explorer 11.
+- To use PostCSS technology.
+- Not to use JavaScript at all.

+### Achieved personal goals
+- To implement background images in CSS for retina screens using media-queries within the project.
+- To use mixins and '@each' directive features of SCSS preprocessor.

+### Usage
+First of all, you should clone or download this repository on your local machine.
+After that, open your terminal and run `npm i` in order to install all necessary dependencies via NPM.
+Then run `npm run build` to create an optimized production build or `npm run start` to create a build with source maps.
+Both commands will open this project in your browser.